 Use Azure File Sync to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.
 Azure File Sync transforms Windows Server into a quick cache of your Azure file share.
 You can use any protocol that's available on Windows Server to access your data locally, including SMB, NFS, and FTPS.
 You can have as many caches as you need across the world.

-- An Azure storage account and an Azure file share in the same region that you want to deploy Azure File Sync.
+An Azure file share in the same region that you want to deploy Azure File Sync.
 For more information, see:

 If your PSVersion value is less than 5.1.*, as will be the case with most fresh installations of Windows Server 2012 R2, you can easily upgrade by downloading and installing Windows Management Framework (WMF) 5.1.
 The appropriate package to download and install for Windows Server 2012 R2 is Win8.1AndW2K12R2-KB*******-x64.msu.

 PowerShell 6+ can be used with any supported system, and can be downloaded via its GitHub page.